oscarstrom/tink-autofill-sample/README.md

 **Set environment variables**
 1. CD into the backend folder
-2. create a .env file
+2. Open the .env file
 3. in the .env file enter:

 CLIENT_ID= YOUR TINK APP ID